Is a Holiday in Albania safe?

 Whether it is safe for women to travel to Albania as a tourist has rightly received a lot of attention.
 Many women feel unsafe travelling alone or with a female friend in foreign countries.
 In essence, concerns about Albania are unfounded.
 It is a conservative but open country that respects women.

-Female travellers overwhelmingly report positive experiences and that they feel safe in this part of the world.
+Female travellers to me overwhelmingly reported positive experiences and that they feel safe in this part of the world.
 Of course, the usual precautions apply here as in any country.
 In the big cities and tourist centres, the sense of security is generally high and women can move around freely even in the evenings without much concern.

 However, it’s always wise to take standard precautions: